MangosMustard67/just-my-own-gecko-codes-._./Ultra Mini Turbo.md

 Credits to maritoguionyo (https://mariokartwii.com/member.php?action=profile&uid=421) for giving me optimization tips , helping me improve my ASM a LOT, and most importantly, telling me how to port codes.
 I can not thank him enough honestly!!!🙏

 # **!!!!TESTED ON AND WORKS IN ALL REGIONS!!!!**
-Doesnt work in battle mode, and when racing a ghost, only YOU will be able to ultra mini turbo, not the ghost
+Doesnt work in battle mode, and when racing a ghost, only YOU will be able to ultra mini turbo, not the ghost.
 # NTSC-U
 ```
 C25AA544 00000014